Bungo Channel

 The Bungo Channel (豊後水道, Bungo-suidō) is a strait separating the Japanese islands of Kyushu and Shikoku.
-It connects the Pacific Ocean and the Seto Inland Sea on the western end of Shikoku.
+It connects the Philippine Sea and the Seto Inland Sea on the western end of Shikoku.
 The narrowest part of this channel is the Hōyo Strait.

 In the English-speaking world, the Bungo Strait is most known as a setting in the 1958 World War II submarine film Run Silent, Run Deep, based upon the best-selling 1955 novel by then-Commander Edward L. Beach Jr.